Books About Authors & Writers

 Determined to build a career, she focuses on crafting stories about single life in the city.
 Her plans take an unexpected turn when she meets Michael, her grumpy yet attractive upstairs neighbor and single father.
 As their paths intertwine, Michael begins featuring in her fantasies.
 Maybe he’s exactly the inspiration she needs to write a sexy romance novel.

 The characters in Love in the City are entertaining and fundamentally good people with relatable flaws.
-This is a slow-burn that ultimately ignites into steamy flames.
+This is a slow-burning read that ultimately ignites into steamy flames.
 Romance novel perfection!

 If you enjoy this book, there are three more in the series, although this is the only one about a writer.